60 Best Christmas Wreath Ideas Even Novices Can Make

 Here’s where Christmas wreath ideas and gifts for dog lovers collide.
 Make this wreath for yourself, of course, but create another for the canine lover in your life.
 For a cohesive look, match the color of your pet ornament with the decorations on the wreath.
 Here, the white Scottie complements the white cotton balls and berries and makes a nice contrast to the red apples, berries and bows.

 Greenery triple-hoop Christmas wreath

-For a charmingly rustic Christmas wreath, look no further than this simple triple-hoop and greenery wreath from Sylvia at @UsThreeByTheSea.
-With a wire wreath base and cute wooden hoops, some twine, greenery gathered from your garden (or a local florist), and a few adorable dolls for a final touch, this wreath will add real warmth to your home.
+For a charmingly rustic Christmas wreath, look no further than this simple triple-hoop and greenery wreath from Instagram user @UsThreeByTheSea.
+With a wire wreath base and cute wooden hoops, some twine, greenery gathered from your garden (or a local florist) and a few adorable dolls for a final touch, this wreath will add real warmth to your home.
 It’s a great craft to do with your little ones, maybe before you sit down with the best Christmas movies for kids.